HakonRydland/Arma3CfgFunctions/Arma3CfgFunctions/README.md

 ## Release Notes

 * moved and improved mission function definition peeking, now usable by the 'Go to Definition/Peek Definition' buttons in the context menu.
-* added wiki lookups trough same button, can search case insensetiv if enabled in settings.
+* ~~added wiki lookups trough same button, can search case insensetiv if enabled in settings.~~
+  * Hotfix: moved to own menu button 'Go to wiki entry' due to problems with `ctrl` while over a recognised command/function opening wiki entry
 * added wiki hovers, disabled by default as they will increase hover load time significantly.

 ## Known issues